 “‘Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels… “Then they will go away to eternal punishment, but the righteous to eternal life.”
 (Matthew 25:41,46)

-While Bible writers, Jesus in particular, used various metaphors and analogies to convey the awfulness of hell, they did so not to obscure its existence but to communicate the finality and dreadful realism of what hell signifies.
-There is no benefit in Christians downplaying the Bible’s teaching on hell or turning to speculations and theories of what hell may or may not be; the Christian’s responsibility is to be Biblical.
+While Bible writers, Jesus in particular, use various metaphors and analogies to convey the awfulness of hell, they do so, not to obscure its reality, but to communicate the finality and dreadful realism of what hell signifies.
+There is no benefit in Christians downplaying the Bible’s teaching on hell or concentrating on speculations and theories of what hell may or may not be: the Christian’s responsibility is to be biblical.
 By that I mean, read, understand, and communicate what the Bible teaches about hell.
-In talking about hell use the range of words and reasoning that is offered to us in the Scriptures, not ignoring the contexts and arguments in which the concept appears, for such diligence will aid us in speaking of hell accurately and helpfully.
+In talking about hell, use the range of words and reasoning that is offered to us in the Scriptures—not ignoring the contexts and arguments in which the concept appears.
+Such diligence will aid us in speaking of hell accurately and helpfully.

 Indeed, it is difficult to explain the Christian Gospel without reference to judgment, given that the Gospel is about redemption from Divine judgment.
 Whereas we tend to view the Gospel through the lens on anthropological needs and problems, the Bible also views salvation in light of Divine categories (justice and the right satisfaction of God’s righteousness).
 We obscure God’s glory and we diminish the human condition when we ignore or downplay this doctrine, like a Doctor talking of a patient’s terminal cancer as though it was a bruised knee.

 Speak about hell with soberness and with tears.
 Talking about hell isn’t judgmental; it is an act of love.
 Of course, people can speak about hell in a judgmental and unhelpful way, but people can also explain the Bible’s teaching on hell with sincerity and clarity because they love their friends and neighbours.